mahbodez/logic-lang-package/README.md

 ### Variable Expectations

-Declare which variables (features) the script expects to be provided:
+Declare which variables (features) the script expects to be provided, with optional aliasing using the `as` keyword:
 ```
 expect variable_name
 expect variable1, variable2, variable3
+expect original_name as alias_name
+expect var1 as alias1, var2, var3 as alias3
 ```

 Examples: